maxbergmark/watering-system/README.md

 - `minLimit`: The soil moisture reading that should correspond to 0% soil moisture
 - `maxLimit`: The soil moisture reading that should correspond to 100% soil moisture

 `minLimit` and `maxLimit` are needed to calibrate individual soil moisture sensors.
 In the future, they might be dynamically calculated, but for now they are manually entered.

+For soil moisture sensors, the `index` field also specifies which analog port the sensor is connected to, with index 0 corresponding to the top connector on the left side of the watering system chip.

 ##### Motors